-Populations Served: Pending HUD approval, the program serves homeless populations, and other designated populations as determined by SDHC.
+Populations Served: The program serves homeless populations, and other designated populations as determined by SDHC.
 Subsidies will also be used to create assisted living housing for individuals/families requiring direct medical care or recently released from a medical institution.

-Waiting Lists: Utilization of the Coordinated Assessment and Housing Placement (CAHP) system is required for homeless populations.
+Waiting Lists: Utilization of the Coordinated Entry System (CES) is required for homeless populations.
 With SDHC permission, a sponsor agency may create and maintain a site-based waiting list under unique circumstances to serve specialized populations.

-Inspections: SDHC conducts Housing Quality Standards (HQS) inspections for each unit leased by a SBS program participant.
+Inspections: SDHC conducts biennial Housing Quality Standards (HQS) inspections for each unit leased by a SBS program participant.

-Administration: Sponsors provide program administration, including all eligibility and income determinations, rent calculations, interim and annual certifications.
-Pending HUD approval, generally the rent calculation method uses 28.5 percent of gross monthly income to generate the client's rent portion and resulting subsidy payment.
+Administration: Sponsors provide program administration, including all eligibility and income determinations, rent calculations, interim and biennial certifications.
+Generally, the rent calculation method uses 28.5 percent of gross monthly income to generate the client's rent portion and resulting subsidy payment.
 A minimum rent of \$25 applies to the program.
 As determined appropriate, SDHC may apply the Path to Success calculation to ensure work-able participants are incentivized to progress towards self-sufficiency.